includeamin/m3u8-parser/README.md

 by [RFC 8216](https://tools.ietf.org/html/rfc8216).

 > [!IMPORTANT]
-> This project is under active development.
-Features and APIs may change.
+> This project is currently under active development.
+Please note that features and APIs are subject to change.
+My goal is to ensure full compatibility with [RFC 8216](https://tools.ietf.org/html/rfc8216).

 ## Features